 Drive eastwards from the center of Isfjorden to Grøvdalen.
 From Grøvdalen you continue along the toll road and almost to the end of the road in Søredalen.
 This is where the hike towards Grøvdalsbakken starts.

-About season and other important information
+Season, guiding and important safety information

-GRADING – Challenging.
-ALTITUDE DIFFERENCE – This hike starts at approximately 170 masl (Parking in Søredalen).
+ELEVATION: This hike starts at approximately 170 masl (Parking in Søredalen).
 Highest point at approximately 760 masl.

 The Hike to Grøvdalsbakken